-This is the base address for the PCI Express Egress Port MMIO configuration space.
+This is the base address for the PCI Express Egress Port MMIO Configuration space.
 There is no physical memory within this 4 KB window that can be addressed.
 The 4 KB reserved by this register does not alias to any PCI 2.3 compliant memory mapped space.
-On reset, the EGRESS port MMIO configuration space is disabled and must be enabled by writing a 1 to PXPEPBAREN [Device 0, offset 40h, bit 0].
+On reset, the Egress port MMIO configuration space is disabled and must be enabled by writing a 1 to PXPEPBAREN [Dev 0, offset 40h, bit 0]

 Bit Access & Default Description

 63:36 RO 0000000h Reserved

-35:12 R/W 000000h PCI Express Egress Port MMIO Base Address (PXPEPBAR): This field corresponds to bits 35:12 of the base address PCI Express Egress Port MMIO configuration space.
+35:12 RW 000000h PCI Express Egress Port MMIO Base Address (PXPEPBAR): This field corresponds to bits 35:12 of the base address PCI Express Egress Port MMIO configuration space.
 BIOS will program this register resulting in a base address for a 4 KB block of contiguous memory address space.
-This register ensures that a naturally aligned 4 KB space is allocated within the first 4 GB of addressable memory space.
+This register ensures that a naturally aligned 4 KB space is allocated within the first 64 GB of addressable memory space.
 System Software uses this base address to program the (G)MCH MMIO register set.
-All the bits in this register are locked in LT mode.

 11:1 RO 000h Reserved

-0 R/W 0b PXPEPBAR Enable (PXPEPBAREN): 0 = PXPEPBAR is disabled and does not claim any memory 1 = PXPEPBAR memory mapped accesses are claimed and decoded appropriately
+0 RW Ob PXPEPBAR Enable (PXPEPBAREN): 0 = PXPEPBAR is disabled and does not claim any memory 1 = PXPEPBAR memory mapped accesses are claimed and decoded appropriately